Skip to content

 What to do if you are denied, delayed, or ignored

 Ask for the decision in writing.
 Read the reason, the date, and the deadline.
-If you disagree with a decision about SNAP, cash assistance, HEAP, child care, or other benefits, you may be able to request a Fair Hearing.
-Some cases have aid-continuing rights if you act fast, so do not wait until the last day.
+If you disagree with a decision about SNAP, cash assistance, HEAP, Medicaid, child care, or another benefit, you may be able to request a Fair Hearing.
+OTDA says some aid-continuing rights may depend on how fast you act, so do not wait until the last day.

 Backup options while you wait